 Use power words that inspire recipients to click: There are words that you can use to inspire action and persuade your recipients to open and read your emails.

 These words are called “power words.”
 They appeal to users’ emotions.
 They can linger in your subscribers’ minds.
-When these power words are used in headlines – and in subject lines – they can almost triple your click-through rates.
+When these power words are used in headlines – and in subject lines – they can almost triple your click-through and open rates.

 For example, Jon Morrow uses power words in every blog post that he writes or edits: